bihealth/scelvis/scelvis/static/home.md

 ### SCelVis

 SCelVis is a web app for the visualization and interactive exploration of single-cell transcriptomic data.

 #### Quickstart

-- Start by selecting the dataset you want to work with from the `Go To` menu on the top right: choose an existing dataset, or upload a new one.
+- Start by selecting the dataset you want to work with from the `Go To` menu on the top right

 - check out our [Documentation](https://scelvis.readthedocs.io/en/latest/index.html), in particular the [Tutorial](https://scelvis.readthedocs.io/en/latest/tutorial_analysis.html), or the movie on our [github page](https://github.com/bihealth/scelvis#Movie)

-- some example data to upload: [PBMCs](https://files.figshare.com/18037739/pbmc.h5ad), [human-mouse mix](https://github.com/bihealth/scelvis/raw/master/examples/hgmm_1k.h5ad).
+- if you find SCelVis useful for your research, please consider citing our [paper](https://peerj.com/articles/8607/)

 #### Main user interface